 was followed by the issuing forth of a stream of water from the same places."

-with demons, appearing to them as the moon, and creating pillars of fire, after which an island approached the
+appearing to them as the moon, and creating pillars of fire, after which an island approached the demons, who

 In another example of the fabulous "life of Buddha," one of the

 sage's followers, a woman named Yasodhara-devi, who had attained to the status of rahat ("one entirely

 free from evil desire"), was depicted as follows:

 "She…related the history of her former births, then rose

 into the air and worshipped Budha; in this manner she rose and descended many times; and performed